If you love hi-fi gear, you’re not gonna love this…

 Q: Mike, do you get annoyed when people bring equipment to you after it’s been destroyed by others?

-A: Not any more, I have frank conversations with those people and politely explain that I’m not here to clean up the mess left by others.
+A: No, I politely explain that I’m not here to clean up the mess left by others.

 Q: Mike, you’re just negative.

-A: Thank you, but the information I provide here doesn’t have character, it’s just information.
+A: The information I provide here is neither negative nor positive, it’s just information.

-Q: Mike, isn’t this just you making out that you’re better than everyone else?
+Q: Mike, aren’t you just making out that you’re better than everyone else?

-Q: Mike, isn’t it unprofessional to highlight the poor work of others?
+Q: Mike, isn’t it unprofessional to highlight others’ poor work?

 Q: How do people behave when called out?